 Heidi was born in Chihuahua, Mexico, and moved to the United States at the age of five.
-Due to her family’s economic instability, however, she continued to move back and forth between the two countries until she started high school.
-By that time, Heidi had attended 16 different schools across two cultures and languages.
-Nevertheless, she dreamed of going to college in the US.
+The move was not permanent, however.
+She would spend the next ten or so years moving back and forth between the two countries.
+She had attended 16 schools by the time she was a senior in high school.